-And the best part is that immersive content like virtual tours and video walk-throughs not only register positively with Google’s algorithm, case studies have shown just how effective they are in boosting engagement and interest.
+And the best part is that immersive content like virtual tours and video walk-throughs not only register positively with Google’s algorithm -unlike FaceTime tours that can't live online- case studies have shown just how effective they are in boosting engagement and interest.

 So posting visual content on platforms like Instagram, Twitter, Pinterest, Facebook, and so on, will be linked back to your domain, and increase your visibility.
 If you don’t have the content, however, click here for more information.

 If you’re still not convinced, we’ll leave you with this fact: content marketing costs 62 percent less than outbound marketing, and generates 3 times as many leads.

 In an article written by the Digital Marketing Institute, research predicts that 50 percent of searches will be conducted through voice technology, while 30 percent will be screenless browsing by 2020.